Posted by Krystal Duhaney, RN, BSN, IBCLC Apr 15th, 2021

-5 Tips to Get the Most Breast Milk While Pumping
+5 Tips To Get The Most Breast Milk While Pumping

-5 Tips to Get the Most Breast Milk While Pumping
+5 Tips To Get The Most Breast Milk While Pumping

 Pumping is a part of breastfeeding that is often an afterthought.
 Many parents are prepared to nurse their baby.
 They spend time and money on breastfeeding classes, lactation consultants, and support groups.
 Hours are spent on Google looking up proper latch and positioning.
 A breast pump might be purchased or ordered through insurance but then is set aside until it’s necessary to use.